 Several Thomas Brothers California State Map Guides from the 1980s and 1990s show a state route shield on this segment of freeway between U.S. 101 and Proposed Route 280.

 Joe Rouse mentions that the Caltrans publication about the history of the Interstates in California mentions a mileage change in 1968 where about 5.3 miles of Interstate 80 west of the Embarcadero Freeway was removed from the system.
 The postmile for the Embarcadero Freeway connections is 5.56.
 Given the fact that there is a postmile equation on the Skyway, the mileage seems to add up.

 A 1971 State Highway map shows the Interstate 80 designation ending at the Embarcadero Freeway interchange.
 The drawings on the map were all black and white, but various colors were used to depict the status of the state' Freeway and Expressway System.
-Interstate routes were labeled with very wide colored lines; 80 west of the Embarcadero Freeway/Former California 480 is shown as narrower than other Interstate routes.
+Interstate routes were labeled with very wide colored lines; 80 west of the Embarcadero Freeway/Former SR 480 is shown as narrower than other Interstate routes.